 Related: COVID-19 and Virtual Campus Tours

 When looking at colleges, the best campus tours are small, intimate ones that show an insider’s view of the campus and all of its spaces, places, and resources—not the scripted, generic tours that only breeze through the carefully curated highlights of a school.
 If possible, find schools that offer tours that can give you a good feel of what it’s like to live, laugh, and learn on campus.
 And if you’re interested in viewing my campus takeover on Instagram, check out @NSHSS and look for my highlight reels.
-Good luck on your college visits!
+Good luck with your college visits!

 For more advice to help you get ready for your college tours, check out our Campus Visits section.